Nonfiction (adult)

 • Professional authors: those with 5 or more book-length publications.

-Please keep in mind that each form of creative writing (fiction, nonfiction, poetry, writing for children and young adults, and others) provides you with a unique set of experiences and skills, so you might consider yourself an ‘established author’ in one form but a ‘new writer’ in another.
+Please keep in mind that each form of creative writing (fiction, nonfiction, poetry, writing for children, writing for young adults, and others) provides you with a unique set of experiences and skills, so you might consider yourself an ‘established author’ in one form but a ‘new writer’ in another.

 The “Recommended experience level” section of each workshop description refers to the above definitions.
 A workshop’s participants should usually have similar levels of creative writing and / or publication experience.
-This ensures that each participant gets value from the workshop and is presented with information, strategies, and skills that suit their career stage.
+This ensures that each participant gets value from the workshop and is presented with info, strategies, and skills that suit their experience.

 For “intensive” and “masterclass” workshops, which provide more opportunities for peer-to-peer feedback, the recommended experience level should be followed closely.